Applicants must be residents of one of the following states; with preference given to residents of North Carolina:

 - Child Life Specialist

 - Massage Therapist

 Applicants must take the GRE.
 The GRE can taken several times; however, we will combine the top verbal and quantitative scores to determine the overall score.
+We do not observe a specific minimum score, but do encourage you to compare your GRE score with the accepted classes above to see if your score is competitive.
 There will not be a waiver for the GRE.
 If you have taken another exam or your exam is over 5 years old, you will still be expected to take or repeat the exam.
 GRE scores must be submitted by September 1.
 However, pending scores may be submitted to our program and CASPA by December 31.
 The ECU code for the GRE is 0421.

 Criminal Background Checks and Drug Screens